Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and coding

-By construction, $Z_0 = \expectation[H_{\mathcal{G}}({\bf{X}}|{\bf{Y}})]$ is the expected value of the conditional entropy with respect to\ the LDPC code ensemble, and $Z_m$ is the RV that is equal a.s.\ to the conditional entropy of the particular code from the ensemble.
-Similarly to \cite[Appendix~I]{MeassonMU08}, we obtain upper bounds on the differences $|Z_{t+1} - Z_{t}|$ and then rely on Azuma's inequality in Theorem~\ref{theorem: Azuma's concentration inequality}.
+By construction, $Z_0 = \expectation[H_{\mathcal{G}}({\bf{X}}|{\bf{Y}})]$ is the expected value of the conditional entropy with respect to\ the LDPC code ensemble, and $Z_m$ is the random variable that is equal a.s.\ to the conditional entropy of the particular code from the ensemble.
+Similarly to \cite[Appendix~I]{MeassonMU08}, we obtain upper bounds on the differences $|Z_{t+1} - Z_{t}|$ and then rely on the Azuma--Hoeffding inequality in Theorem~\ref{theorem: Azuma--Hoeffding inequality}.

 Without loss of generality, we can order the parity-check nodes by increasing degree, as done in \cite[Appendix~I]{MeassonMU08}.
 Let ${\bf{r}} = (r_1, r_2, \ldots)$ be the set of parity-check degrees in ascending order, and $\Gamma_i$ be the fraction of parity-check nodes of degree~$i$.
 Hence, the first $m_1 = n(1-R_{\text{d}}) \Gamma_{r_1}$ parity-check nodes are of degree $r_1$, the successive $m_2 = n(1-R_{\text{d}}) \Gamma_{r_2}$ parity-check nodes are of degree $r_2$, and so on.
 The $(t+1)$th parity-check will therefore have a well-defined degree, which we denote by $r$.
 From the proof in \cite[Appendix~I]{MeassonMU08},